nickbruggen90/Boson-NetSim-Labs/README.md

 # Boson NetSim Lab Documentation

-**Comprehensive networking lab scenarios and configurations from Boson NetSim for CCNA preparation and network engineering skill development.**
+**Comprehensive networking lab scenarios and configurations for CCNA preparation and real-world skill development.**

 ---

 ## Repository Overview

-This repository contains hands-on lab documentation covering real-world networking scenarios using Boson NetSim.
-Each lab is designed to reinforce fundamental networking concepts and provide practical configuration experience with Cisco technologies.
+This repository contains step-by-step documentation for labs performed using **Boson NetSim**.
+Each scenario reinforces Cisco networking concepts through hands-on configuration, verification, and troubleshooting.

+---

 ## Lab Structure

-Each lab includes the following comprehensive sections:
+Each lab includes the following standardized sections:

-- ** Scenario Overview** - Lab objectives and learning goals
+- **Scenario Overview** – Lab objectives and learning goals
-- ** Topology Diagram** - Visual network layout and device connections
+- **Topology Diagram** – Visual network layout and device roles
-- ** Configuration Steps** - Step-by-step commands and implementation
+- **Configuration Steps** – CLI commands and implementation guidance
-- ** Verification Commands** - Testing procedures and expected outputs
+- **Verification Commands** – Output examples and validation checks
-- ** Troubleshooting Notes** - Common issues and resolution strategies
+- **Troubleshooting Notes** – Common pitfalls and how to resolve them
-- ** Key Takeaways** - Essential concepts and best practices
+- **Key Takeaways** – Core concepts and best practices reviewed

+---

+## Status

+This repository is actively maintained and grows as new Boson labs are completed.
+Contributions from peers studying with Boson are welcome.